Functional central limit theorems and $P(phi)_{1}$-processes for the classical and relativistic Nelson models: Functional central limit theorems

-{\bf Acknowledgements:} FH is financially supported by JSPS Open Partnership Joint Projects between Japan and Tunisia ``Non-commutative infinite dimensional harmonic analysis: A unified approach from representation theory and probability theory", and is also supported by Grant-in-Aid for Science Research (B)16H03942 from JSPS.
-JL thanks IHES, Bures-sur-Yvette, for a visiting fellowship, where part of this paper has been written.
+{\bf Acknowledgements:} FH is financially supported by JSPS Open Partnership Joint Projects between Japan and Tunisia ``Non-commutative infinite dimensional harmonic analysis: A unified approach from representation theory and probability theory", and is also supported by Grant-in-Aid for Scientific Research (B)16H03942 and Grant-in-Aid for Scientific Research (B)20H01808 from JSPS.